 Medium

-In acquisition reports, Medium denotes the way the Acquisition was made.
-Different examples of mediums include email, social, CPC, referral, or none.
+In acquisition reports, Medium indicates how the Acquisition was made.
+Different examples of media include email, social, CPC, referral, or none.

 Metrics